merantix-momentum/squirrel-core/docs/usage/architecture_overview.rst

 The relationships between these components and the methods they provide depends on the particular implementation of the abstract classes (i.e. :py:class:`Drive`, :py:class:`AbstractStore`, :py:class:`SquirrelSerializer`).
-For instance, an implementation of the :py:class:`Drive` may not need or choose to not use :py:class:`SquirrelStore` or :py:class:`Composable` at all.
+For instance, an implementation of the :py:class:`Drive` may not need to or may choose not to use :py:class:`SquirrelStore` or :py:class:`Composable` at all.

 .. note::